curious-attempt-bunny/grouch/README.md

 ## Example Usage

-Once you have Grouch and it's dependencies on the path (WIP - see the build.gradle) it's as simple as this to use:
+Once you have Grouch and it's dependencies on the path (WIP - see [build.gradle](https://github.com/curious-attempt-bunny/grouch/blob/master/build.gradle) for now) it's as simple as this to use:

 [Example.groovy](curious-attempt-bunny/grouch/blob/master/src/example/groovy/Example.groovy)
     import com.curiousattemptbunny.grouch.*